-For the fiscal year ended June 30, 2019 the University had unrelated business activity from leased parking lots and employee transportation benefits subject to federal and state taxation.
-The University estimated the amount of unrelated business tax to be approximately \$194,000.
-Similar unrelated business activity subject to taxation is expected to be earned in fiscal year 2020.
+For the fiscal year ended June 30, 2020 the University had unrelated business activity from leased parking lots.
+The University estimated the amount of unrelated business tax to be approximately \$4,500.

 NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 A. Basis of Presentation